Seaton Bay Devon’s Jurassic Coast

-Seaton is a small Devon sea side town on the south coast of England.
-This stretch of Dorset and East Devon coastline was designated a UNESCO World Heritage Site site in 2001 and is known as the Jurassic Coast.
+Seaton Bay is part of Devon’s Jurassic Coast line.
+Seaton is a small Devon sea side town on the south West coast of England.
+This stretch of the Dorset and East Devon coastline became a UNESCO World Heritage Site site in 2001.

-The village of Beer with its own small bay enclosed by chalk cliffs, nestles in a valley with picturesque stone houses and cottages built on many different levels of the slopes of the valley.
+The village of Beer with its own small bay enclosed by chalk cliffs, nestles in a valley.
+With picturesque stone houses and cottages built on the slopes of the surrounding hills.

 The Jurassic Coast.

-From Seaton it is possible to see, walk to, or easily visit all three eras in this 185 million-year ‘geological walk through time’.
+From Seaton, it is possible to see, walk to, or visit all three eras in this 185 million-year ‘geological walk through time’.

-This section of the East Devon and Dorset coast line has been prone to land slips for thousands of years.
-Although land slips still occur due to the instability of the ground and cliffs, the largest and most spectacular landslip of recent times occurred on the coast line at Dowlands Cliffs between Axmouth and Lyme Regis in 1839, creating ravines and a rough, torn up landscape.
+This section of the East Devon and Dorset coast line has been prone to land slips for thousands of years. land slips still occur due to the instability of the ground and cliffs.

 Walking the South West Coastal Path.

-The South West Coastal path passes through Seaton and the East Devon Area of Outstanding Natural Beauty.
+The South West Coastal path passes through Seaton Bay Devon’s Jurassic Coast and the East Devon Area of Outstanding Natural Beauty.

 The Axe Valley and East Devon.

-The East Devon landscape is an unspoilt treat, the South West Coastal path from Exmouth to Lyme Regis gives walkers on clear bright days some of the most stunning views in England.
-Inland there are intimate wooded combes, vast areas of heathland, fertile river valleys and high hilltops with more outstanding views.
+The South West Coastal path from Exmouth to Lyme Regis gives walkers on clear bright days some of the most stunning views in England.
+Inland there are intimate wooded combes.
+Vast areas of heathland, fertile river valleys and high hilltops with more outstanding views.